BWV-Dev/bwv-coding-rules/Flutter.md

     late String name;

     changeName({required String name}){
-        // Is the name used below function parameter name or class property name?
+        // Is below name function parameter name or class property name?
         // in case they have the same name, use this.name instead if(name.isEmpty){}
     }